CosmicScale/Retro-GEM-GameId-Resetter/README.md

 ## Instructions

-1. Put the compiled `BOOT.ELF` file in a folder titled "BOOT" on the PS2 memory card in slot 0.
+1. Put the compiled `BOOT.ELF` file in a folder titled "BOOT" on a PS2 memory card in slot 0 or slot 1.
-2. In OPL, go to "Settings" and set the "IGR Path" to `mc0:/BOOT/BOOT.ELF`.
+2. In OPL, go to "Settings" and set the "IGR Path" to `mc0:/BOOT/BOOT.ELF` for slot 0 or `mc1:/BOOT/BOOT.ELF` for slot 1.

 ## Notes